What Do We Do

 The Learning Difference Convention is the only event of its kind in Australia, linking delegates to support networks, teacher training, resources, research, authors and information, all relating to learning differences i.e. dyslexia, dyscalculia, dyspraxia, ADHD, Autism.

 Learning Difference Convention recognises that a systematic, explicit and multi-sensory approach to reading is essential and that early intervention is key.
 Whilst we provide FREE resources to assist with reading, we recognise that dyslexia is more than just a reading difficulty and that dyslexics have varying needs, as their relative strengths and weaknesses vary.

 The valued support of Bernadette McLean and The Helen Arkell Dyslexia Centre (The UK’s first Dyslexia Centre) has linked the LDC to expert presenters within the field of dyslexia.
-Over the years, SpeldNSW and SpeldVic have provided their support .
+Over the years, SpeldNSW have provided their support .
 The event has triggered many a healthy debate, resulting in increased awareness, whilst inspiring unity between organisations and institutions.